Kuldeepatel/CareerLift/README.md

 # CareerLift - Employee Promotion System

 ## Project Overview
-CareerLift is an innovative employee promotion system designed to automate and streamline the promotion process within an organization.
+CareerLift is an innovative Employee Promotion Prediction System for HR Management designed to automate and streamline the promotion process within an organization.
 This system utilizes a logistic regression model to ensure fair and unbiased promotion decisions based on multiple performance metrics.

 ## Key Features
 - **Task Management**: Efficiently manage tasks assigned to employees, and ensure timely completion, and task review.